Joint Strategic Needs Assessment (JSNA) identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 Statistics on the wider determinants of health

-- Public Health England (PHE) - Wider determinants of health profile - the wider determinants of health profile includes sections on the natural and built environment, work and the labour market, vulnerability, income, crime, education and health outcomes.
+- Office for Health Improvement and Disparities (OHID) - Wider determinants of health profile - the wider determinants of health profile includes sections on the natural and built environment, work and the labour market, vulnerability, income, crime, education and health outcomes.